 Organic food market at Nieuwmarkt, every Saturday

+My personal favorite: a roofed book market in the wonderful passageway Oudemanhuispoort (old men house gate).
 The name refers to the history of the surrounding historic buildings, which used to be guest houses for the elderly.

 After 6 p.m. the booksellers lock up their books in the special cabinets inside the passage, which have been created for exactly this purpose in 1857.
 Old men have always been interested in old books, I guess.

 The sellers have not just books (also English) but sell also old postcards, old maps, and pictures of Amsterdam.